TL;DR

 Ready to try this in a real cluster?

-Safespring on-demand Kubernetes lets you test-drive Gateway API and Cilium in a managed environment with Talos, observability, and storage already prepared.
+Safespring Kubernetes Engine lets you test-drive Gateway API and Cilium in an environment with Talos, observability, and storage already prepared.
 Perfect for piloting your Ingress-Nginx migration before rolling it into production.